putting/My-Tech-Notes/javaRelated/Amp/Kafka/payloads/dto.md

 # Payloads

+important to ensure there is a control header with Tx and the concept of BusinessDto payloads of type T.
+Swagger to document.

 ## Main Message or DTO
 NB.
 Its Generic supporting multiple Business Types, which extend BusinessDto for the payload